virtualstores/tt2/guide_android/android.md

 ## Setup

+### Initialise the tt2 SDK

-1- To get the SDK ready to work first Call initialize method.
-This will prepare the SDK for all other purposes.
+To get the SDK ready to work you first need to call the initialize method.
+When initlising the SDK you need to provide the proper `AuthSettings` and `TT2ConnectionSettings` to connect to your tt2 environment.

+You will need to configure these settings depending on your environment setup, information about which settings you should use should have been provided by tt2 AB.

+{% include android/code-sample-tt2-connection-settings.md %}

 {% include android/code-sample-tt2-initialize.md %}